-One important conclusion all of these studies also reached is that forskolin did not seem to have “clinically significant side effects.”
+One important conclusion all of these studies is that forskolin did not seem to have “clinically significant side effects.”
 Near the end of this article, I’ll discuss the potential drug interactions and side effects of forskolin, but these small-scale studies did not find evidence to support any major issues.

 1. Helps Manage Weight in Overweight/Obese People

 As I mentioned, forskolin does have promising results in its ability to prevent weight gain in already overweight or obese people.
 Used in conjunction with a healthy lifestyle, it can be used to help manage a healthy weight.